 - Health Matters

-In the Commissioner’s 2016 Annual Report, the Commissioner made a number of observations and recommendations based on experience from handling complaints received and engagement with a large number of stakeholders.
+In the Commissioner’s 2016 and 2017 Annual Reports, the Commissioner made a number of observations and recommendations regarding the wind farm industry, largely based on experiences from handling complaints received and engagement with relevant stakeholders.
 These observations and recommendations covered a broad range of topics, including areas for potential improvement in the planning, governance and operation of the wind energy industry.

-The following sections are based on the 2016 report and have been updated to include further observations made during 2017 in handling complaints and undertaking various stakeholder meetings, as well as incorporating feedback received on the 2016 report.
-For consistency, the 2017 report has utilised the same topic areas and numbering system employed in the 2016 report.
+The following sections are based on the 2017 report and have been further updated to include additional observations made during 2018 in handling complaints and undertaking various stakeholder meetings, as well as incorporating feedback received on the 2017 report.
+For consistency, the 2018 report has utilised the same topic areas and numbering system employed in both the 2016 and 2017 reports.

-A number of the Commissioner’s 2016 report recommendations have either been implemented during 2017 or are in the process of being implemented.
-As always, there may also be other approaches to achieve the same or similar outcomes that are intended by the recommendations.
+A number of the Commissioner’s 2017 report recommendations were implemented during 2018 or are in the process of being implemented.
+As always, there may also be other approaches to achieve similar outcomes that are intended by the recommendations.

 The recommendations below are for consideration by the relevant stakeholders.
-There are no formal powers to mandate the implementation of these recommendations.
-That said, the Commissioner looks forward to the ongoing adoption of the recommendations tabled in a manner that will enable continuous improvement within the industry.
+The Commissioner has no formal powers to mandate the implementation of these recommendations.
+That said, the Commissioner looks forward to the ongoing adoption of the recommendations in a manner that will enable continuous improvement within the wind industry.

-Finally, as noted in the 2016 report, the large-scale wind energy industry is still relatively new in Australia, with the first major wind farm developments commencing in just the last decade.
-Therefore, it is not surprising that a diverse number of opportunities still exist for improvement in the governance and operation of the industry.
+Finally, as noted in previous annual reports, the large-scale wind energy industry is still relatively new in Australia, with the first major wind farm developments commencing in the early part of the last decade.
+However the industry is developing rapidly, with a significant acceleration in new developments over the past few years and in the coming future.
+A significant number of opportunities still exist for improvement in the governance and operation of the industry.